annadalmolin/CircFusion/README.md

   - keep the _reference/_ directory if you want to search for the same fused gene pair
   - remove or rename the _fusion/_ directory
   - remove or rename the _graphical_output/_ directory

+## Test CircFusion

+To test CircFusion functionality with a toy example, please follow these instructions:

+- pull CircFusion docker image with the command:

+        docker pull annadalmolin/circfusion:v1.0

+- download the _test_ directory from GitHub

+- enter in the _annotation_ directory with:

+        cd test/annotation

+- download in _annotation_ the annotation and genome files for Homo sapiens (GRCh38) from Ensembl (http://ftp.ensembl.org/pub/release-104/gtf/homo_sapiens/ for the annotation file, and http://ftp.ensembl.org/pub/release-104/fasta/homo_sapiens/dna/ for the genome file)

+- come back to the _test_ directory:

+        cd ..

+- run CircFusion docker from the _test_ directory:

+        sudo docker run -it -v $(pwd):/data annadalmolin/circfusion:v1.0

+If everything worked successfully, you will find the following new directories in _test_: _reference_, _fusions_ and _graphical_output_.
+The content of these output directories should correspond to that included in the _output_test_ directory in GitHub.